-- The securities do not guarantee any return of principal at maturity and do not provide for the regular payment of interest. - Subject to Early Redemption, the securities will provide Contingent Coupon payments, if any, that will vary depending on the performance of the Underlying during the term of the securities.
-Contingent Coupon payments, if any, will be paid monthly in arrears at a rate equal to (i) the Applicable Rate of 7.10% per annum multiplied by (ii) the quotient of (a) the number of Accrual Days in the applicable Observation Period divided by (b) the number of Non-Disrupted Days in such Observation Period.
-Contingent Coupons will be calculated on a 30/360 basis from and including the Settlement Date to and excluding the earlier of the Early Redemption Date and the Maturity Date, as applicable. - We may redeem the securities, in whole but not in part, on any Contingent Coupon Payment Date scheduled to occur on or after October 31, 2017 but prior to the Maturity Date.
-No Contingent Coupon will accrue or be payable following an Early Redemption. - If the Final Level is less than the Initial Level by more than the Buffer Amount, investors will lose 1% of their principal for every 1% decline beyond the Buffer Amount.
-You could lose up to \$800 per \$1,000 principal amount. - Senior unsecured obligations of Credit Suisse maturing April 30, 2024.
-Any payment on the securities is subject to our ability to pay our obligations as they become due. - Minimum purchase of \$1,000.
-Minimum denominations of \$1,000 and integral multiples of \$1,000 in excess thereof. - The securities priced on October 26, 2016 (the "Trade Date") and are expected to settle on October 31, 2016 (the "Settlement Date").
-Delivery of the securities in book-entry form only will be made through The Depository Trust Company. - The securities will not be listed on any exchange.
+- The securities are designed for investors who are mildly bearish, neutral or mildly bullish on the Underlying.
+Investors should be willing to lose some or all of their investment if a Knock-In Event occurs.
+Any payment on the securities is subject to our ability to pay our obligations as they become due. - Subject to Early Redemption, the securities will provide Contingent Coupon payments, if any, that will vary depending on the performance of the Underlying during the term of the securities.
+Contingent Coupon payments, if any, will be paid monthly in arrears at a rate equal to (i) the Applicable Rate of 8.00% per annum multiplied by (ii) the quotient of (a) the number of Accrual Days in the applicable Observation Period divided by (b) the number of Non-Disrupted Days in such Observation Period.
+Contingent Coupons will be calculated on a 30/360 basis from and including the Settlement Date to and excluding the earlier of the Early Redemption Date and the Maturity Date, as applicable. - The Issuer may redeem the securities, in whole but not in part, on any Contingent Coupon Payment Date scheduled to occur on or after October 31, 2016, but prior to the Maturity Date.
+No Contingent Coupon will accrue or be payable following an Early Redemption. - Senior unsecured obligations of Credit Suisse AG, acting through its London branch, maturing October 29, 2027.† - Minimum purchase of \$1,000.
+Minimum denominations of \$1,000 and integral multiples of \$1,000 in excess thereof. - The securities priced on October 27, 2015 (the "Trade Date") and are expected to settle on October 30, 2015 (the "Settlement Date").
+Delivery of the securities in book-entry form only will be made through The Depository Trust Company.